INNOCOS SUMMIT ZURICH 2026

 LONGEVITY SCIENCE

 Science vs hype vs regulation — the honest state of the field, translated for commercial teams.
+We will discuss:

 10:30 – 11:00 Morning Break & Exhibition Access · 30 minutes